Peng-Hello/YiYa-Editor/readme_src/en.md

 npm run ptest
 ```

-# 六.
-Quick Start
+# 6. Quick Start

 See online demo https://peng-hello.github.io/YiYaDemo/

-# 七.
-How to develop custom components
+# 7. How to develop custom components

 ### Note: Due to various trade-offs, the programming here may be somewhat different from the previous programming.